Munich: Festivals

-Annual "High End Munich" trade show.
+Coopers' Dance

+The Coopers' Dance (Schäfflertanz) is a guild dance of coopers originally started in Munich.
+Since early 1800s the custom spread via journeymen in it is now a common tradition over the Old Bavaria region.
+The dance was supposed to be held every seven years.

 Starkbierfest

-March and April, city-wide: Starkbierfest is held for three weeks during Lent, between Carnival and Easter, celebrating Munich's “strong beer”.
-Starkbier was created in 1651 by the local Paulaner monks who drank this 'Flüssiges Brot', or ‘liquid bread’ to survive the fasting of Lent.
+March and April, for three weeks during Lent, celebrating Munich's "strong beer".
+Starkbier was created in 1651 by the local Paulinerkirche, Leipzig monks who drank this 'Flüssiges Brot', or 'liquid bread'.
 It became a public festival in 1751 and is now the second largest beer festival in Munich.
-Starkbierfest is also known as the “fifth season”, and is celebrated in beer halls and restaurants around the city.
+A Starkbierfest may be celebrated in beer halls and pubs.